caterpillarstyle/hello-world/README.md

 # hello-world

-made only to learn how to use github
+this whole thing is made only to learn how to use github,following the guide,no practical uses.

+I'm a student,love computer,want to go to mars some day.